Gay marriage foes seek to halt California same-sex weddings

 California voters passed the wedding ban, known as Proposition 8, in 2008 but a San Francisco federal judge struck down the initiative as unconstitutional.
 Last month the U.S. Supreme Court ruled that backers of the ban did not have the legal right to appeal.

 A federal appeals court then allowed gay marriages to resume, and a wave of ceremonies around the state began immediately.
-Same-sex marriage has been allowed in 13 states and Washington D.C., and gay rights advocates believe momentum is on their side to extend it further.
+Same-sex marriage currently is permitted in 13 states and Washington D.C., and gay rights advocates believe momentum is on their side to extend it further.

 In court papers filed on Friday, however, the pro-Prop.
 8 group Protectmarriage.com asked the California Supreme Court to immediately tell county clerks that Prop.
 8 remains in effect and order them to stop issuing wedding licenses.